fittexxcoin/electron-fittexxcoin/README.rst

 You need to install **either** `MacPorts <https://www.macports.org>`_  **or** `HomeBrew <https://www.brew.sh>`_.
 Follow the instructions on either site for installing (Xcode from `Apple's developer site <https://developer.apple.com>`_ is required for either).

-1. After installing either HomeBrew or MacPorts, clone this repository and switch to the directory: ``git clone https://github.com/lambdablockchain/Electron-Lambda && cd Electron-Lambda``
+1. After installing either HomeBrew or MacPorts, clone this repository and switch to the directory: ``git clone https://github.com/fittexxcoinblockchain/Electron-Fittexxcoin && cd Electron-Fittexxcoin``
 2. Install python 3.8 or later.
 For brew: ``brew install python3`` or if using MacPorts: ``sudo port install python311``
 3. Install PyQt5: ``python3 -m pip install --user pyqt5``
 4. Install Electron Cash requirements: ``python3 -m pip install --user -r contrib/requirements/requirements.txt``
 5. Compile libsecp256k1 (optional, yet highly recommended): ``./contrib/make_secp``.
    This requires GNU tools and automake, install with brew: ``brew install coreutils automake`` or if using MacPorts: ``sudo port install coreutils automake``
-6. At this point you should be able to just run the sources: ``./electron-lambda``
+6. At this point you should be able to just run the sources: ``./electron-fittexxcoin``

 Creating Binaries